 How important are interviews?

-Interviews are highly recommended (not required) for students who are applying for the early decision and regular decision deadlines.
+Interviews are completely optional for first-year and transfer students.
 Interviews at Pitzer are both informative and evaluative.
 It is really a time for a member of the admission staff to get to know you better and for you to learn more about Pitzer College.
 There are many opportunities to interview:

 - You can schedule an interview on campus if you plan to visit Pitzer